-Probably one of the most obvious on this list and that is to keep hydrated.
-There is in fact a very good reason for doing this however.
+Probably one of the most obvious on this list and is to keep hydrated.
+There is in fact a very good reason for doing this, however.
 By exercising your muscles you will become stronger first by breaking down and then rebuilding through protein synthesis. (as mentioned above).

 This however requires that the muscles are hydrated first.
 If you are too dehydrated after training, the protein synthesis will slow down and therefore your recovery after your exercise will take longer.

 If you are unsure about your nutrition or want to make it better, why not look at my articles on How To Get A Boxer Body or my boxing and keto diet article for cutting?